Worcester Workers' Compensation

 Workers may also submit an Employee Claim - Form 110 to the Department of Industrial Accidents (DIA) in order to have a Conciliation scheduled.
 The voluntary meeting will be held at the DIA office close to your home.
 The DIA offices in the Worcester region have jurisdiction over workplace injury claims when employers live in areas including:

-Schedule your free consultation with a Worcester workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Worcester workers’ compensation lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.